 Sometimes, dark lines or spots may appear near the treated skin surface.
 This is often referred to as staining.
 These marks are signs of trapped blood left in the closed-off veins.
 They will fade off over time along with the veins.

 Results take time to develop.
 To get the most out of your treatment, avoid any strenuous activities for at least two weeks after your session.
 Wear compression stocking or apply a compression bandage for two weeks to sustain compression on the treated area.
-Another important rule is to avoid sun exposure to the treated area.
+Another important rule is to avoid sun exposure after sclerotherapy for varicose veins.
 After treatment, sunlight can cause dark spots to appear on your skin.

 When Can You Expect to See Results?

 The results may differ from person to person.
 In general, larger veins require a longer time to exhibit significant results than smaller veins; varicose veins also require more extended time than spider veins.
 For spider veins, clients may start noticing substantial improvement within three to six weeks.
-Varicose veins may require anywhere from three to four months to show improvement.
+Varicose veins may require anywhere from three to four months to show improvement as long as sun exposure after sclerotherapy is avoided accordingly.

 Prevention Is Key

-Sclerotherapy is not a one-time permanent solution.
+Sclerotherapy for varicose veins is not a one-time permanent solution.
 Even after all your spider veins and varicose veins are successfully treated, new ones may develop.
 The only way to lower the risk of developing new spider veins and varicose veins is to alter your lifestyle and habits.

 Being overweight is one of the critical factors of developing spider veins and varicose veins.
 By adopting better eating habits and staying active, you are promoting better blood circulation and helping your legs fight against the force of gravity.

 Remaining in one position causes poor circulation.
-If your occupation requires you to stand or sit for long durations of time, take a short break every 30 minutes to move your body.
+If your occupation requires you to stand or sit for long a duration of time, take a short break every 30 minutes to move your body.
 Learn massage techniques that will promote better blood circulation and alleviate fluid retention problems.

 Avoid Hot Showers

 Even though hot showers can be relaxing, the extreme heat and force of gravity combined may cause a lot of damage to your veins.
 Dialing down the water temperature can significantly alleviate the problem.
-If you are looking for ways to relax your sore muscles, try doing some yoga or give yourself a massage with a hand-held massager.
+If you are looking for ways to relax your sore muscles, try to do some yoga or exercise without sun exposure after sclerotherapy outside or even give yourself a massage with a hand-held massager.
 Both can also improve blood circulation as well.

 Rest Your Legs